 - 3. Click OK. - 4.
-In the Access Password field, type the current password for the UVM-policy file and click Change Password. - If the current password is not entered in the Access Password field, an error message is displayed. - The Access Password window opens again. - 5.
-In the New Password field, type a new password. - The policy password can be any combination of alphanumeric characters up to 255 characters in length. - 6.
-In the Verify Password field, type the new password again and press Enter.
+In the Access Password field, type the current password for the UVM-policy file and click Change Password. - 5.
+In the New Password field, type a new password.

+The policy password can be any combination of alphanumeric characters up to 255 characters in length.

+6. In the Verify Password field, type the new password again and press Enter.